The dynamics of digits: Calculating pi with Galperin's billiards: Galperin Billiard Method

-The system consists of two balls of the same size but of a different mass running along a straight line and a hard wall, located at the origin.
-We assume that the positions of the heavy and the light balls satisfy $X<x<0$ at any moment of time.
-The system is unrestricted on one side (semifinite billard).
-The heavy ball with mass $M$ is thrown against the stationary light ball of mass $m<M$ with some initial velocity $V_0>0$, its precise value being irrelevant for the total number of collisions.
-The initial position of the light ball $x_0$ defines the length scale for the rest of the processes.
-The mass of the heavy ball is chosen as
+Denote the mass and position of the heavier particle by $M$ and $X$ and of the light particle by $m$ and $x$.
+(As a general rule, we assign capital letters to the variables of the heavy ball and lower-case letters to those of the light ball.)
+We choose the coordinate system such that the wall is at the origin and therefore the positions of the heavy and the light balls satisfy $X\leq x \leq 0$ at every moment of time.
+The heavy ball moves toward the stationary light ball with some initial velocity $V_0>0$ and the light ball begins at rest at the initial position $x_0$.
+The precise values of $V_0$ and $x_0$ are irrelevant for the total number of collisions, but the position $x_0$ defines the length scale for the system and $x_0/V_0$ sets the time scale.

+Somewhat like a force carrier, the light ball shuttles back and forth between the heavy ball and the wall, effectively mediating a repulsive interaction that eventually reverses the approach of the heavy ball.
+Collisions continue until either: \begin{enumerate} \item The last ball--ball collision results in both balls receding from the wall and the heavier ball moving faster.
+In this case, there are an odd number of collisions. \item After the last ball--ball collision the heavy ball recedes from the wall with a speed too great for the light ball to catch it again upon one more reflection from the wall.
+There are an even number of collisions in this case. \end{enumerate} Either way, we denote the total number of ball--ball and ball--wall collisions by $\Pi$ and we seek to calculate this number as a function of the mass ratio.
+We parameterize the mass ratio as

-with parameter $b$ (integer or not) referred to as the {\em base} and an integer parameter $N$ which we call {\em mantissa} which eventually will define the number of obtained digits.
-Once the collision sequence is started, one counts the total number of collisions denoted as $\Pi(b,N)$.
-All collisions are considered to be elastic so that the total kinetic energy is conserved.
+with parameter $b$ (integer or not) referred to as the {\em base} and non-negative integer $N$ referred to as the {\em mantissa}.
+Using this parameterization for the total number of collisions $\Pi(b,N)$, the integer $N$ determines the number of obtained digits of $\pi$ calculated in the base $b$.